Ban Key Chords

 Whence Key Chord Came From?

-When computer keyboard came, sans levers and gears, but habit stuck, and engineers invented the “modifier” keys, to emulate the typewriter behavior.
+When computer keyboard came, sans levers and gears, but habit stuck, and engineers invented the “modifier” keys, to emulate the typewriter gear shift.

 Now, this is real interesting.
 Who's the guy who designed the Microsoft Windows Alt key system?